Negrini085/PhotoNim/README.md

 ## Verifying the Installation
-After installing PhotoNim and its dependencies, you can verify the installation using Nimble by running PhotoNim test suites:
+After installing PhotoNim and its dependencies, you can verify the installation by running PhotoNim test suites using Nimble:
 ```sh
 nimble test
 ```

 # Usage
 ```bash